RadheyaM/Factory-Planner/README.md

 # Planning

-Access the [Projects Board](https://github.com/users/RadheyaM/projects/2) for this project.
+  Access the [Projects Board](https://github.com/users/RadheyaM/projects/2) for this app.

-## Target Users
-A set of managers in a bakery, could be adapted to a different production/planning setting.
-- Admin who has access to the whole backend, only user who can delete a plan, not a daily user but someone who fixes issues when they arise.
-- Operations Manager who creates, updates and deletes components of a plan.
-The main creator on the site.
-- Packing Manager who views the Live Plan to coordinate the packing teams, can indicate when a run is completed.
-- Raw Materials Manager who views the Live Plan, especially required packaging.

 ## Account Permissions
+Users lacking appropriate permissions cannot see the buttons for those functions, thus reducing error 403 forbidden instances.
  - Admin, all access.
  - OpsManager, CRUD functionality except to delete plans.
 Can't access the Admin site.
  - PackingManager, View and Edit a Packing Run to indicate when it has been successfully packed.
  - Manager, can View but not change anything.
  - New User, For the purposes of development/submitting to be marked a user can create an account and immediately have access to  view the site, although not any CRUD functionality - in real use setting that would not be desirable.

 ## User Stories